hyurl/slimq/README.md

 # Slim Message Queue

-Instead of using MQTT protocol directly, this module uses [BSP](https://github.com/hyurl/bsp) package to encode and decode data in order to transfer arbitrary types of data.
+Instead of using MQTT protocol directly, this module uses [BSP](https://github.com/hyurl/bsp) protocol to encode and decode data in order to transfer arbitrary types of data.

 Any other program intend to connect and transmit data along with this module